aadey1/PondTemps/README.md

 temperatures

-Multiple Attempts Made -- Finalized Version is "BiassCorrection" folder here, but other versions are in the "PastMethods folder here
+Multiple Attempts Made -- Finalized Version is "BiassCorrection" folder here, but other versions are in the "PastMethods folder.

-These include 1. a random walk method based on EFI notes 2. an individual model method 3. a pooled model method 4. a method using geo data with the 5 model ensemble (no bias correction) with individual ponds modeled 5. a method using geo data with the 5 model ensemble (no
+Past verions include: 1. a random walk method based on EFI notes 2. an individual model method 3. a pooled model method 4. a method using geo data with the 5 model ensemble (no bias correction) with individual ponds modeled 5. a method using geo data with the 5 model ensemble (no